AlexSischin/MovieRecommender/report/REPORT.md

 MSE (dev): 1.1399717581768327
 ```

-OMG, it took nearly 2 hours to go through 15 epochs of training!
+OMG, it took nearly 2 hours to go through only 15 epochs of training!
 We're not going to repeat this process ever again.
-MSE
-indicates a minor prediction capability, which is expected since the algorithm doesn't consider any data but ratings,
+MSE indicates a minor prediction capability, and it's worse than our baseline, so this model is a junk.
+We definitely
-dataset is sparse, hyperparameters were picked at almost at random, feature number was quite random, and our algorithm
-is custom in general.
-We could significantly improve results by picking different hyperparams, but it would require too
+could improve its performance with hyper-tuning, but it would take too much time.
-much time to retrain the model.

-The parameters we've trained contain a bit of info about movies and users, so we'll try to **embed them in the final
-content-based algorithm**.
-They are saved in:

-* _dataset/collaborative_features/movies.csv_
-* _dataset/collaborative_features/users.csv_

 ## Content-based filtering